ignotochi/MerossApi/README.md

   ```

 This will start the Flask development server, and you'll be ready to interact with your Meross devices through the provided API.

-Note: For production use, consider deploying with a production-ready server like Gunicorn or uWSGI.

 Feel free to explore, contribute, and provide feedback!
 Together, we'll shape the future of MerossApi.